khawatkom/gr-ccsds-1/README.md

 See examples folder.
 Configuration of LDPC Encoder and Decoder
 - The LDPC encoder uses circulants to create the generator matrix.
-The circulant file is under /lib/fec/ldpc/gmini/C2.txt -T he LDPC decoder uses alist file to create the parity check matrix.
+The circulant file is under /lib/fec/ldpc/gmini/C2.txt
+- The LDPC decoder uses alist file to create the parity check matrix.
 The alist file is under /lib/fec/ldpc/alist/C2_alist.a

 ## Issues
 - Memory leaks with LDPC Decoder (See examples/LDPC/ldpc_bit_error_rate)